RaulOliveira20/IR_and_MIPS_code_generation/README.md

     id(r,local,int): int)).
 ```

-Using the TACL.pl program, with the AST as a file input, the output should be the following IR code:
+Using the "TACL.pl" program, with the AST as a file input, the output should be the following IR code:

 ```
 function @factorial